openjs-foundation/cross-project-council/CPC-CHARTER.md

       also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to participate in these bodies.
-   1. Managing the Individual membership program.
+   1. Managing the Individual supporter program.
    1. Managing programs to improve inclusivity and diversity.
    1. Guiding projects into appropriate Foundation paths.
    1. Shared resources, tooling and funding for projects (Collaborator Summit Events, Travel fund).